 - 1. A completed application. - 2.
-Official transcripts from all previous college-level work and/or official high school transcript or GED credential.
+Official transcripts received DIRECTLY from all previous college-level work and/or official high school transcript or GED credential.
 Failure to provide a complete record of all academic work may result in students not being accepted into the College or being accepted provisionally.
-Provisionally acceptance allows the student 6 weeks to complete or provide all necessary admission documents.
+Provisional acceptance allows the student 6 weeks to complete or provide all necessary admission documents.
 If the student fails to provide necessary documents within the 6 weeks, the student may be administratively withdrawn from the College. - 3.
-English as a second language students must have a suitable TOEFL scores (70 internetbased, 195 computer-based, or 525 paper-based).
+English as a second language students must have a suitable TOEFL scores (70 internet-based, 195 computer-based, or 525 paper-based).

-Completed applications and resulting assessment records are valid for 12 months; if students have not started a program within 12 months, a new application for reassessment under the new College Catalog will be required.
+Completed applications and resulting assessment records are valid for 12 months; if students have not started a program within 12 months, a new application for reassessment under the new Tabor College Academic Catalog will be required.